Toto-Dorus/pdsnd_github/README.md

 * README created on 2025-03-08

 ### Description
-In this project, I used Python to explore data from the bike share system **Motivate**.
+In this project, Python is used to explore data from the bike share system **Motivate**.
 The data relates to bike sharing in three major cities in the United States: Chicago, New York City, and Washington.
 The code imports the data and analyses it, using descriptive statistics.
 To do so, the script takes in raw input from the user to  interactively set filters and provide raw data.

 ### Files used
 * chicago.csv